 In fact, a 2019 MEPRI survey of Maine superintendents found that while 38% of respondents said they would probably return to a system in which students are only required to take a certain number of credit hours to graduate, about a quarter said they planned to keep the proficiency-based standards in their districts.
-Another 25% said they were considering a "hybrid" system, and 11% were taking a wait-and-see approach.
+Another 25% said they were considering a "hybrid" system, conifer CLASSROOM

 "Sometimes you have policies where the intentions are good, but the requirements can be burdensome.
 What our research showed was that it was better to give districts a choice," Fairman says.
 As MEPRI marks 25 years of service to the state, Fairman and Johnson say the institute's best years are ahead.
-They're committed to continuing the productive partnership between the two university campuses, as well as the service to the state.
+They're committed to continuing the productive partnership between the two

-"We're maybe not the biggest initiative," says Johnson, "but I'd argue we have a pretty big impact." ◆
+"We're maybe not the biggest initiative," says Johnson, "but I'd argue we have a pretty big